dfinity/portal/how-it-works/1_protocol/03_message-routing.subpage.md

 The execution of a message can lead to the creation of new messages targeted at other canisters.
 Such a message can be either targeted at a canister on the local subnet or another subnet.
 In the former case, execution can directly place the new message into the input of the target canister.
-In the latter case, i.e., a new message that is targeted at another subnet, the message is placed into the so-called xnet streams for the target subnet where they can be picked up by block makers of the target subnets after the streams are certified.
+In the latter case, i.e., a new message that is targeted at another subnet, the message is placed into the so-called XNet streams for the target subnet where they can be picked up by block makers of the target subnets after the streams are certified.

 ## Inter-Canister Messaging